-Today’s post is written by David Langbart, an Archivist in the Textual Records Division at the National Archives at College Park.
+Today’s post is written by Cody White, Archivist at the National Archives at Denver.

 In his first 100 days in office, President Franklin Roosevelt worked furiously to tamp down the widespread unemployment and economic unrest that gripped the United States back in 1932.
 Arguably the most famous legislation passed that spring was the Emergency Conservation Work (EWC) Act, creating the Civilian Conservation Corps (CCC) that ultimately put over 2,000,000 men to work during its nine years of existence.